Download an overview of STRIVE.

 Despite substantial progress in addressing AIDS, the number of people newly HIV-infected continues to outstrip the number entering treatment.
 Although the importance of addressing the structural drivers of HIV is increasingly recognised, there is limited evidence on how best to intervene.

-A six-year international research consortium, STRIVE research focuses on these key upstream determinants:
+A multi-year international research consortium, STRIVE research focuses on these key upstream determinants:

 - gender inequality and violence,

 - poor livelihood options,

 - alcohol availability and drinking norms, and

 - stigma and criminalisation.

 - what programmes are effective in tackling them;